ideas-productivity/ideas-productivity.github.io/_events/bssw-tutorials/bsswt-2022-08-11-atpesc.md

 #   By the time of delivery, the doi should be set
 #
 artifacts:
-  - label: Tutorial Webpage
+  - label: Tutorial webpage
     bsswt-event-label: 2022-08-11-atpesc
-#  - label: Conference Registration
+#  - label: Conference registration
 #    url:
   - label: Playlist
     format: YouTube
     yt-playlist-id: PLuWzStas9iWHlsWNBAZG63zHargIRIPE7
-  - label: Presentation Slides
+  - label: Slides
     format: FigShare
     doi: 10.6084/m9.figshare.20416215
-#  - label: Hands-On Code Repository
-#    format: GitHub
-#    gh-repo: bssw-tutorial/hello-numerical-world-2022-08-11-atpesc
 #
 # This is a standard collection of deadlines we've encountered historically
 # Add due dates where appropriate.
 Those without will be ignored